openzipkin/docker-java/README.md

 New versions are built on [Travis CI](https://travis-ci.org/openzipkin/docker-jre-full).
 To trigger a build, push a new tag to GitHub.
 The tag will be the Docker tag assigned to the newly built image.
 Name the tag according to the JDK variant use.

-For example, with the following output from `docker run (image built) -version`:
+For example, with the following output from `docker run --rm (image built) -version`:
 ```
 openjdk version "14.0.2" 2020-07-14
 OpenJDK Runtime Environment Zulu14.29+23-CA (build 14.0.2+12)